clickthisnick/slack-message-checker/README.md

 Slack gives you these stats about messaging: https://[companyName].slack.com/stats

+# To Run
+npm install && npm run build;
+open src/index.html

 My goals are:
-1.)
-Reduce the amount of slack message I send
+1. Reduce the amount of slack message I send
-2.)
-Increase the effectiveness of my messages
+2. Increase the effectiveness of my messages

 The rules are going to be:
-1.)
-Ensure questions end with a question mark - To ensure people get I'm looking for a response 2.)
-Ensure all messages either have a link to somewhere or are relevant - No more lols
+1. Ensure questions end with a question mark - To ensure people get I'm looking for a response
+2. Ensure all messages either have a link to somewhere or are relevant - No more lols

 To do this I'm going to quickly create an html place to type messages.
 Then clicking a button with validate my message as either to send or not send.